buzzdead/ElKomplett/README.md

 You can then log in to the inventory panel at `/inventory` to manage products and configurations.

-To browse the catalog, simply navigate to `/catalog` and use the pagination links to view more products.
+To browse the catalog, simply navigate to `/catalog` and use the pagination links to view more products..

 To purchase a product, add it to the basket and navigate to the checkout page.
 You can use the fake Stripe card details provided on the stripe testing site [Stripe Test](https://stripe.com/docs/testing) to complete the purchase.